tscheffert/dotfiles/notes/powershell-snippets.md

 netstat -a -b -o
 ```

-Options
+Options:

 - `a` displays all connections and listening ports
 - `b` displays the executable involved in creating each connection or port, this
   can be slow.
 Use `-n` to only display numerical info and speed it up.
 - `o` displays the owning process ID associated with each connection

 To find a process and get more details: